Timmylin123/starter-hugo-academic/content/project/example/index.md

   filename: featured.png
 url_code: ""
 ---
-I designed an interactive program with Python that can show immediate solutions to the game **Anagrams**.
+I built an interactive program with Python that can show immediate solutions to the game **Anagrams**.

 Anagrams is a 60-second word hunt game developed by [Game Pigeon](http://gamepigeonapp.com/).
 A player is given a list of 6 letters, then he will have to find out word combinations from those letters.
 This game is played by 2 people through text messages.
 The winner is the person who got the most word combo after time is passed.